sajswl/encryptonize-core/documentation/manuals/user_manual.md

 [list](https://developers.google.com/protocol-buffers/docs/proto3#scalar).

 # Authentication
-All authentication on the Encryptonize service is done via gRPC metadata.
-The metadata should consist of the pairs: `authorization` and `userID`.
-The `authorization` should contain the user access token and be in the form `bearer <user access token>`.
-The `userID` should contain the user identifier.
+All authentication on the Encryptonize service is done via an `authorization` pair in gRPC metadata.
+It should contain the user access token and be in the form `bearer <user access token>`.
 A correct authentication metadata query could look like this:
 ```
 {
-  "authorization": "bearer 0000000000000000000000000000000000000000000000000000000000000000",
+  "authorization": "bearer ChAAAAAAAABAAIAAAAAAAAAC.AAAAAAAAAAAAAAAAAAAAAA.AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA",
-  "userID": "00000000-0000-4000-0000-000000000002",
-  "userScopes": "16"
 }
 ```
+This token together with the users user ID is obtained upon user creation.
 The user ID is a unique identifier (UUID v4).
-The access token is a 256 bit value represented as a hex string.

-The copes govern the access to the different endpoints and can be any combination of:
+A user is created with a chosen set of scopes that governs the endpoints this user may access.
+Any combination of the different scopes is valid.
+The scopes are:
 - `READ`
 - `CREATE`
 - `INDEX`